LoginRadius/python-sdk/README.md

 ### Requests library
 To call API's, install requests library.

-Using pip
+Using pip:

 ```
  pip install requests
 ```
-or with easy_install
+or with easy_install:

 ```
  easy_install requests
 ```

 ## Initialize SDK
-Import the class
+Import the class:

 ```
  from LoginRadius import LoginRadius as LR